bayraak/cucina-recepies/pasta/EN/Chicken_Alfredo_Pasta.md

 # Chicken Alfredo Pasta
 - Pasta
-- Alfredo souce
+- Alfredo sauce
-- Permezan
+- Parmesan

 >Chicken and alfredo sauce and pasta are mixed.
-Permezan on top.
+Parmesan on top.